rpm-software-management/dnf/doc/conf_ref.rst

     ``reposdir``.
 The behavior of ``reposdir`` could differ when it is used along with \-\ :ref:`-installroot <installroot-label>` option.

-``retries``
-    :ref:`integer <integer-label>`

-    Set the number of times any attempt to retrieve a file should retry before returning an error.
-Setting this to `0' makes dnf try forever.
-Default is `10'.

 ``upgrade_group_objects_upgrade``
     :ref:`boolean <boolean-label>`